Jean-Paul Goude: Early life

-Jean-Paul Goude was born on 8 December 1938 to an American ballet dancer, and a French elevator repairman, and grew up in the Paris suburb of Saint-Mande.
-As a child, Goude's mother recognized his natural sense of rhythm, but the most notable characteristic that Goude acknowledged in his childhood self, was a fascination with Aboriginal and black people.
-From as early as he can remember, Goude would draw images of aboriginals and black people, and would write stories about the characters he created.
-For Goude, Aboriginals were his heroes; he would draw them fighting white cowboys, and unsurprisingly, the Aboriginals would always win.
-Although they were his heroes, black people would soon hold a larger place in his heart.
+Jean-Paul Goude was born on 8 December 1938 to an American ballet dancer and a French elevator repairman, and grew up in the Paris suburb of Saint-Mandé.
+According to his book Jungle Fever, the most notable characteristic that Goude acknowledged in his childhood self was a fascination with black people.
+The vast majority of his models are black women.